RadioArsenic/id-data-extractor/README.md

         source venv/bin/activate

-once in the virtual environment, download flask
+once in the virtual environment, download the dependencies from the requirements.txt

-    pip install flask
+    pip install -r requirements.txt
-    pip install python-dotenv (this is for reading the .flaskenv file)

 To run the flask app :